-Protein kinase Akt identified as arbiter of cancer stem cell fate, paper reportsDecember 20th, 2012 in Cancer /
+Protein kinase Akt identified as arbiter of cancer stem cell fate, paper reportsDecember 20, 2012 in Medicine & Health / Cancer

 (Medical Xpress)—The protein kinase Akt is a key regulator of cell growth, proliferation, metabolism, survival, and death.
 New work on Akt's role in cancer stem cell biology from the lab of senior author Honglin Zhou, MD, PhD and Weihua Li, co-first author, both from the Center for Resuscitation Sciences, Department of Emergency Medicine, Perelman School of Medicine, University of Pennsylvania, and Xiaowei Xu, Department of Pathology and Laboratory Medicine, appears in Molecular Cell.
 The findings were also highlighted in Nature and Science reviews.

 This new research shows that Akt may be the key as to why cancer stem cells are so hard for the body to get rid of.
 It has been documented that frequent hyperactivation of Akt kinases occurs in many types of human solid tumors and blood malignancies.
 Prior to this work, Akt was also shown to play a pivotal role in the fate of other types of stem cells, though those cellular mechanisms are still unclear.

 "When I came to Penn in 2009, my lab first found that Akt regulates the activity of the protein Oct4," explains Zhou.
 Oct4 is one of the four transcriptional factors used to generate induced pluripotent stem cells, or iPS cells.
 In 2006, Kyoto University researcher and Nobel Prize winner Shinya Yamanaka expressed four proteins – Oct 4 was one of the - in mouse somatic cells to rewind their genetic clocks, converting them into embryonic-like iPS cells.